Retail in the Republic of Ireland: Supermarkets

 Ireland has a number of supermarket chains.
 As of 2018, SuperValu had over 220 stores and the largest share of Ireland's grocery market at 22.3%.
 Dunnes Stores, owned by a trust consisting of members of the family of its founder, Ben Dunne Snr, had 123 stores and 21.9% market share in 2018.
 In the same period Tesco Ireland, a subsidiary of Tesco plc, had 91 stores and 22.2% of the market.
 Aldi and Lidl each had, as of May 2018, approximately an 11% share of the grocery market.
 By early 2025, Dunnes Stores reportedly had the largest share of the market (at 25%), followed by Tesco (24.1%), SuperValu (20.3%), Lidl (12.4%) and Aldi (10.7%).

 As of 2017, SuperValu and Tesco both had a significant online business.
 During the COVID-19 pandemic, Dunnes Stores also introduced online shopping and home delivery services.

 Marks and Spencer operates a small number of supermarket sites, including in Cork and Dublin.

 SPAR and Londis have a number of supermarket format franchise stores, with their Eurospar and Londis Plus formats.

 While there is much competition in the supermarket sector, it was formerly tempered by the Restrictive Practices (Groceries) Order 1987 (known as the "Groceries Order").
 This order made it illegal to sell any good below the invoice price.
 The order was instituted to prevent a price war along the lines which led to the collapse of the supermarket chain H Williams in 1987, and banned cross-subsidy and loss leaders.
-In 2005, Micheal Martin, the Minister for Enterprise, Trade and Employment announced that the Order would be revoked in early 2006.
+In 2005, Micheál Martin, the Minister for Enterprise, Trade and Employment announced that the Order would be revoked in early 2006.
 This was done via the enactment of the Competition (Amendment) Act 2006 in March 2006.